Delivering crazy sharpness, decent build quality, and blazing fast autofocus, these lenses quickly became fan favorites.

-Let’s dive in.
+Let’s dive in!

-Looking for just a quick summary before jumping in?
+Looking for a quick summary before jumping in?

 Size & Weight

-The Sigma 16mm F1.4 is actually bit on the larger side compared to your average APS-C prime.
+The Sigma 16mm F1.4 is actually a bit on the larger side compared to your average APS-C prime.

-Is the lens well built?
+Is the lens built well?

 The Sigma 16mm F1.4 has a lens barrel that is made out of a healthy mix of metal and “thermally stable composite”, a type of polycarbonate that is strong and durable while still staying (somewhat) lightweight.

-Over the years, many of their lenses have been made out of this material, and generally it’s shown to be long-lasting, scratch resistant, and strong.
+Over the years, many of their lenses have been made out of this material, and generally, it’s shown to be long-lasting, scratch resistant, and strong.

-Built to Last
+Built to last?

-I shoot with a wrist strap, and was able to handhold & carry my setup around for a while without any hand fatigue.
+I shoot with a wrist strap and was able to handhold & carry my setup around for a while without any hand fatigue.

 The massive focus ring functions as a great gripping point, allowing for some good weight distribution and comfortable holding/stabilizing.